jvns/zine-formatter/README.md

-A small script for generating zines suitable for printing on your home printer on US letter paper.
+A small script for formatting zines suitable so that they can be printed on your home printer on US letter paper.
 It uses pdftk/pdfjam/pdfcrop behind the scenes.

 ### Requirements